RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Related Work

 \paragraph{Training Text-to-SQL Models} Beyond advances in dataset construction, text-to-SQL performance has improved markedly due to progress in large language models and training techniques \cite{zhu2024large, shi2025survey}.
 Early sequence-to-sequence models encode both the question and database schema to generate SQL queries directly \cite{zhong2017seq2sql}.
 Subsequent work introduced improvements such as constrained decoding \cite{scholak-etal-2021-picard}, relation-aware attention \cite{wang-etal-2020-rat}, schema linking and skeleton parsing \cite{li2023resdsql}, and graph-aware modeling \cite{li2023graphix}.
 The rise of large autoregressive language models \cite{achiam2023gpt, team2023gemini} has further enabled prompting- and multi-agent-based approaches, including DIN-SQL \cite{pourreza2023din}, DAIL-SQL \cite{gao2024text}, CHESS \cite{chess}, and Chase-SQL \cite{Pourreza2024CHASESQLMR}.
-More recently, preference- and reinforcement-based training methods such as DPO \cite{rafailov2023direct} and GRPO \cite{shao2024deepseekmath} have been proposed to improve reasoning by encouraging intermediate chain-of-thought generation prior to SQL synthesis \cite{liu-etal-2025-uncovering, ma2025sql, pourreza2025reasoning, yao2025arctic}.
-While effective, these approaches are computationally expensive, making training data quality and diversity especially important.
-Accordingly, this work focuses on generating high-quality, diverse synthetic data tailored to these training paradigms.
+More recently, preference- and reinforcement-based training methods such as DPO \cite{rafailov2023direct} and GRPO \cite{shao2024deepseekmath} have been proposed to improve reasoning by encouraging intermediate chain-of-thought generation prior to SQL synthesis \cite{liu-etal-2025-uncovering, ma2025sql, pourreza2025reasoning, yao2025arctic, sterbentz-etal-2026-mixed}.
+These methods are effective, but rely heavily on data quality and diversity, a central focus of our approach.